-As the country confronts the unequal impact of COVID-19 and reels from the killing of George Floyd and the ongoing legacy of racial injustice it represents, Jones spoke with contributing editor Claudia Wallis about the ways that discrimination has shaped the suffering produced by the pandemic.
+As the country began to confront the unequal impact of COVID and the ongoing legacy of racial injustice it represents, Jones spoke with Scientific American contributing editor Claudia Wallis about the ways that discrimination has shaped the suffering produced by the pandemic.

-Along with age, male gender and certain chronic conditions, race appears to be a risk factor for a severe outcome from COVID-19.
+Along with age, male gender and certain chronic conditions, race has turned out to be a risk factor for a severe outcome from COVID.
 Why is that?

 Race doesn’t put you at higher risk.
 Racism puts you at higher risk.
 It does so through two mechanisms: People of color are more infected because we are more exposed and less protected.
 Then, once infected, we are more likely to die because we carry a greater burden of chronic diseases from living in disinvested communities with poor food options [and] poisoned air and because we have less access to health care.